isotopp/isotopp.github.io/content/posts/2022-06-03-rolling-back.md

 That is, because `CLONE` requires the same exact version of the database at the donor and receiver instance, which makes it completely useless for upgrades.

 Clone is dependent on the on-disk format not changing for good reasons.
-The entire point of Clone is to not mess with formats and just shifting data between instances, multithreaded, as fast as possible.
+The entire point of Clone is to not mess with formats and just shifting data between instances, multi-threaded, as fast as possible.

 By managing on-disk format changes more conservatively, and giving a two-minor-versions window (6 months), Oracle MySQL could rely on Oracle MySQL's on-disk format.
 It could handle `CLONE` based upgrades properly, instead of having everybody depend on `xtrabackup` catching up.